Tim9343/WordPress-Blog/WordPress-AWS-Documentation.md

 nano backup_wordpress.sh
 ```

-•	The script contains a variable “date” which will be used to create the filename of the backup to distinguish which backup was taken on which date.
+•	The script contains a variable “date” which will be used to create the filename of the backup to distinguish which backup was taken on which date.</br>
-•	It specifies the /var/www/html/ directory as the source directory and the /home/ubuntu/backups directory as the destination for the backup
+•	It specifies the /var/www/html/ directory as the source directory and the /home/ubuntu/backups directory as the destination for the backup</br>
-•	It creates a tar archive of the backed-up WordPress files
+•	It creates a tar archive of the backed-up WordPress files</br>
 •	Write the following into the backup_wordpress.sh file and save the file:

 ```markdown